joshuarebo/legalizeme-v3/ENHANCED_RAG_INTEGRATION.md

   // 🆕 NEW Enhanced fields (optional):
   enhanced: true,           // Boolean: Was enhanced RAG used?

+  // 🤖 NEW Agent Mode fields (when agent_mode: true):
+  agent_mode: true,         // Boolean: Was agent mode used?
+  research_strategy: "comprehensive", // String: Research strategy used
+  reasoning_chain: [        // Array: Agent reasoning steps
+    "Initiating hybrid retrieval search",
+    "Applying intelligence enhancement",
+    "Intelligence enhancement completed"
+  ],
+  follow_up_suggestions: [  // Array: Intelligent follow-up suggestions
+    "What are the penalties for non-compliance with this law?", "Are there any recent amendments to this legislation?", "Can you provide more specific examples?"
+  ],
+  related_queries: [        // Array: Related queries for exploration
+    "What are the legal precedents for this issue?", "How is this regulated under Kenyan law?",
+    "What are the procedural requirements?"
+  ],
   sources: [                // Array: Enhanced source information
     {
       title: "Constitution of Kenya, 2010",